 Tax included.
 Shipping calculated at checkout.

 8vo.
-Original red cloth, blind-stamped decorative border to covers, spine ruled and lettered in gilt within a gilt rule border; pp. xxxi, [1], 816; hinges and head of spine expertly repaired, extremities lightly rubbed, a few marks to boards and spine, spine a little toned, but overall a very good copy; “H Cottrell 25 Church Street, L-Edmonton” in ink to half-title (see below).
+Publisher’s red cloth, blind-stamped borders, spine lettered directly in gilt within gilt-ruled border; pp. xxxi, [1 (blank)], 816; hinges and head of spine expertly repaired, extremities lightly rubbed, a few marks to boards and spine, spine a little toned; a few marks to first and final few leaves; but overall a very good, clean copy; early twentieth-ownership inscription ‘H Cottrell 25 Church Street, L-Edmonton’ in ink to half-title (see below), loosely inserted note on paper headed ‘Cottrell & Drew, Hat Materials Merchants … Luton’, dated 2 May 1946.

-HAZEL, A. P. A Summary of Marx’s “Capital”.
+HAZELL, A. P. A Summary of Marx’s “Capital”.
 Being a Concise Exposition of Marx’s Theory of Value.
 London: The Twentieth Century Press.
 1907.

-First stereotyped edition of Das Kapital (vol. I), apparently the second edition of Karl Marx to be published in English and the first to be issued in a single volume.
+First stereotyped edition of Das Kapital (vol. I), apparently the second edition of Karl Marx to be published in English and the first to be issued in a single volume, with a copy of the 1907 penny pamphlet A Summary of Marx’s “Capital”.

 Samuel Moore (1838–1911), a lawyer and translator active in the Manchester branch of the First International, was commissioned by Friedrich Engels to prepare an English translation of Das Kapital shortly after Marx’s death in 1883.
 A close friend of both Marx and Engels, Moore had studied the work in depth since the publication of volume I in 1867 (volumes II and III followed posthumously in 1885 and 1894, respectively).

 This stereotyped issue (printed from metal plates, called stereotypes, rather than composed movable type) constitutes the second UK edition of Das Kapital.
 It reproduces the text of the 1887 two-volume first English edition but is issued here for the first time in a single volume.
-The book was also distributed in the United States by D. Appleton & Co. of New York, whose name appears as co-publisher on the title page of American copies.
+The book was also distributed in the United States by D. Appleton & Co. of New York, whose name appears as co-publisher on the title-page of American copies.
 When bearing this imprint, the edition is regarded as the first US edition.

 SKU: 2123974